The esoteric tree

-The tree is also a symbol of esoteric.
+The tree is also a esoteric symbol.
 In biology, the yew is a species of tree which is still capable of making photosynthesis in the winter down to -8 ° C. Among the egyptians, the Sykomore was considered a tree of life.
 In China the peach tree is considered a tree of immortality.

 The Celtic druids referred to the oak.
 The name Druid can be translated as 'oak' (drys, oak: Plinius the Elder), from which the druids brought the mistletoe.

 The Kalpavriksh(Skt. parijata: born in heaven; kalpavriksha, kalpataru, kalpadruma, kalpapādapa; tib. dpag-bsam-gyi-shing) is considered in Hinduism as wish-granting tree.
 Its origin is in the Samudra manthan together with the cow Kamadhenu.

 Indra took the tree to his paradise, where he grew on the summit of Meru in the middle garden of five gardens.
 The tree is said to have golden roots, a silver trunk, branches of lapis lazuli, pearl-like flowers, and diamond-shaped fruits.
 [Beer]

 The Asuras fought with the gods because they were allowed to live only in the lower part of the tree while the gods used the fruits of the tree.
 The demon Andhaka tried to steal the tree Parijata from Indra's sky, but he was copped by Shiva.